 Before I move on to the details… the flooring!
 This is such a big part of the kitchen and I feel like it really completes the look but it’s NOT something we’d planned to take on.
 We had hoped to find more of the same laminate that was installed throughout our entire main floor to carry on through the kitchen/dining.
 We would have only had to buy about 300 square feet to match this BUT it turns out it was discontinued and NONE was available anywhere in western canada.
 I called SO many stores, you guys.
 Since continuous flooring was a big deal for us, we decided to refloor our entire main floor.
 We’re actually not done yet… one more room to go!
 We found this flooring on for a case sale deal.
 I know that’s no help if you were looking for something similar :) We are really happy with it so far!

 We are in love with this countertop!
 It’s called *Lagoon from Silestone by Cosentino.
 We had always wanted solid surface countertops in our last place but given our budget and the style of home, we couldn’t justify it.
 In this home, the kitchen suited it so much better.
 It’s a quartz and the pattern is non-directional but still has that subtle veined look that I love.
 Anything directional would have been really busy in a kitchen with so many angles and turns and this is the perfect balance.
-We’ve been using it for a couple months now but I’m planning to do a ‘how it’s holding up’ post in the new year!
+I chat more about it here!

 The tile is something I had a hard time deciding on.
 Everything else was honestly pretty easy.
 Not easy, but I was confident.
 The tile I had to call in help.
 I partnered with *Complete Floors in Kamloops and they took me through every white and grey tile they carried and we narrowed it down to this beautiful handmade looking tile in a stacked lay.
 I LOVE how it turned out.